sparkflows/sparkflows-docs/docs/tutorials/reload-sample-projects/load-sample-projects.rst

       :alt: Load Sample Projects
       :width: 65%

-Step 2 : Reloading the Sample Projects
+**Step 2 : Reloading the Sample Projects**
 ++++++++++++++
 #.
-If you click on Drop And Reload All Sample Projects, all the current sample projects will be deleted, and all sample projects will be reloaded.
+If you click on **Drop And Reload All Sample Projects**, all the current sample projects will be deleted, and all sample projects will be reloaded.

    .. figure:: ../../_assets/tutorials/load-sample-project/DropAndReload.png
       :alt: Load Sample Projects